SANDRA M. PLANTZ - Director-Federal Programs/Homeless Liaison/Gifted

 Federal Programs- Gallia County Local Schools

-Title I Grant- School-wide Programs: Serving Elementary and Middle Schools
+Title I Grant- (Improving the Academic Achievement of the Disadvantaged) School-wide Programs: Serving all Elementary and Middle Schools

 Types of Programs Title I supports in our district:

 In general, Title II funds can be used to provide supplemental activities that strengthen the quality and effectiveness of teachers, principals and other school leaders.
 The purpose of Title II is to:

 What is meant by “high-quality professional development”?

 The term “high-quality professional development” means professional development that meets the criteria contained in the definition of professional development in Title IX, Section 9101(34) of ESEA.
 Professional development includes, but is not limited to, activities that:

 Title IV, Part A-Student Support and Academic enrichment Grant

 Title IV-A is called Student Support and Academic Enrichment.
 The U.S. Department of Education awards Title IV-A funds to state educational agencies (SEAs), which then subgrant funds to Local Education Agencies (LEAs).

 The purpose of the Title IV-A grant program is to improve students’ academic achievement by increasing the capacity of states, LEAs, schools and local communities to: